graalvm/workshops/vscode-tools-for-micronaut/README.md

 ### Create Micronaut Data entities, repositories from and REST controllers to expose an existing database schema

-We can create Micronaut Data enity and repository classes directly from the schema within the database that we are now connected to.
-We will use the right click (`CMD + Mouse Click` on MacOS) conext menu to do this.
-We will start with creating the entoty classes form the HR schema.
+We can create Micronaut Data entity and repository classes directly from the schema within the database that we are now connected to.
+We will use the right click (`CMD + Mouse Click` on MacOS) context menu to do this.
+We will start with creating the entity classes from the HR schema.

 <img alt="Create a Micronaut Data entity from a schema" src="./images/add-new-mn-data-entity-from-schema-menu.png" width="60%" >

-You can use the same menu to create a Micronaut Data repositiory class to wrap around entity classes.
+You can use the same menu to create a Micronaut Data repository class to wrap around entity classes.

 <img alt="Create a Micronaut Data repository from an entity class" src="./images/add-new-mn-data-repository-context-menu.png" width="60%" >